Are you interested in sustainable and modern mobility options?

 Strategic Planning

-Strategic planning responsibilities fundamentally involve shaping the company's basic business strategy, developing strategic plans and evaluating company performance, and conducting research and data analysis to help make business decisions.
-With a master's degree in digitalization and automation, you can specialise in the areas of manufacturing.
+Strategic planning responsibilities fundamentally involve shaping a company's basic business strategy, developing strategic plans and evaluating company performance, and conducting research and data analysis to help make business decisions.
+With a Master's degree in digitalisation and automation, you can specialise in the areas of manufacturing.
 You plan machines, materials, personnel and deadlines in such a way that all orders can be processed smoothly.

 Receive more information